Congenital heart defect symptoms

 Cardiac MRI is a painless and non-invasive test that uses imaging technology commonly known as MRI (magnetic resonance imaging) to take detailed photos of your child’s heart to examine the structure and function of it and the blood vessels.
 This technology enables physicians to create three-dimensional (or 3-D) images of the heart and measure how well the heart is pumping blood.

-For the convenience of our patients, the Imaging Center at SSM Cardinal Glennon is located right next to the Dallas Heart Center.
+For the convenience of our patients, the Imaging Center is located right next to the Dallas Heart Center on the ground floor.

 Your child’s cardiologist may recommend that your child wear a Holter Monitor, a painless portable device that will create a 24-hour continuous recording of your child’s heartbeat.
 The monitor is attached to electrodes on the chest and typically worn around the neck or belt.
 The test is similar to an EKG but records the heartbeat over a longer period of time.
 This test may be ordered for recurring symptoms such as chest pain, palpitations, fainting spells, dizziness or a variety of other symptoms.